-Red Velvet Cookies from Cake Mix are easy to make, chewy, and extra delicious and only need 3 ingredients!
+Red Velvet Cookies with Cake Mix are easy to make, chewy, and only need 3 ingredients!
 You will fall in love with these tasty cookies!

-I love easy cookies and that’s exactly what these cookies are.
-Well that and super tasty.
+I love easy cookies and that’s exactly what these red velvet cake cookies are.

 I am a fan of not only making cakes using doctored cake mix recipes, but cookies as well.
 No shame!